 The answer to the question is yes.
-People may think declawing is reserved mainly for cats, who scratch uncontrollably and ruin all your furniture, but technically declawing dogs is an option in certain medical situations.
-It is not to be used for irritating itching, but only becomes an option if your dog is suffering from persistent, debilitating infections in their paws.
+People may think declawing is reserved mainly for cats, who can scratch uncontrollably and ruin your furniture, but declawing dogs is an option in certain medical situations.
+It is not to be used for something simple like irritating itching, but only becomes an option if your dog is suffering from persistent, debilitating infections in their paws.

 Does My Dog Need to be Declawed?

-Declawing is an extremely serious and rare procedure, that can cause severe pain to your dog.
+Declawing is an extremely serious and rare procedure that can cause severe pain for your dog.
 However, one condition where declawing might be considered is with serious recurring nail bed infections.
-Does your dog constantly lick its paws?
-Does it have difficulty walking?
-Can you see your dog is suffering from visible pain in its feet?
-Is there swelling or redness surrounding of the tissue surrounding the nails?
+Does your dog constantly lick their paws?
+Do they have difficulty walking?
+Can you see your dog is suffering from visible pain?
+Is there swelling or redness of the tissue surrounding the nails?
 Is the nail an abnormal color?
-All of these could be symptoms that your dog is suffering with nail bed disorders and infections.
+These could be symptoms of a nail bed disorder or infection.

-Your vet will be able to diagnose your dog’s nail bed condition.
+Your vet can diagnose your dog’s nail bed condition.
 After undertaking a physical examination, your vet may take a skin scraping, plus a bacterial or fungal culture for detailed analysis.
 In some cases, a biopsy may be suggested to see the extent of the infection in the bone.
 Seeing the vet is essential, as a number of related conditions may require action.

 How Do I Have My Dog Declawed?

-If in the rare circumstances declawing is deemed the right course of action, what does the actual procedure entail?
+If in the rare circumstance that declawing is deemed the right course of action, what does the actual procedure entail?
 Your dog will be intravenously anaesthetised.
 Your vet will then surgically remove the infected nail and bone.
-Then they will place a dressing on the area and the dog may be kept in overnight for observation.
+Then, they will place a dressing on the area and your companion will be kept overnight for observation.
 The veterinarian will determine your pet's pain level before allowing them to return home.
 If the pain is such that it needs monitoring and heavy medication, your vet may keep your dog longer.

-Your dog will need to keep weight off that paw for a few weeks and then steadily build up weight bearing.
-An Elizabethan collar may also be required to prevent the dog licking the wound and getting it infected.
+Your dog will need to keep weight off that paw for a few weeks and then steadily build up weight-bearing.
+An Elizabethan collar may also be required to prevent your pooch from licking the wound, which may allow bacteria to enter.